jpechavarria/hobbieshub/git_survival_kit.md

 1. Install git
 2. Register user in git version control platform (Github, Gitlab, Bitbucket, Codecommit, etc).
-3. SSH key registering in git version control platworm (Github, Gitlab, Bitbucket, Codecommit etc.).
+3. SSH key registering in git version control platform (Github, Gitlab, Bitbucket, Codecommit etc.).
 Make sure you have a SSH key.
 Steps using terminal: (in Windows use git bash):
   * Check if you already have one:
       `ls -al ~/.ssh`
     If you don’t, generate a new SSH key and adding it to the ssh-agent: